Malaysia Football Bet - Soccer Betting In Malaysia

 The better news is that (as we've covered before) it's highly unlikely you'd have any problems as long as you place your bets with bookies registered outside the country.

-There are risks to your cash to by betting with bookies you can't fully trust, namely the biggest risk that you might not get your money if and when you win.
+Of course there are risks to your cash to by betting with bookies you can't fully trust, namely the biggest risk that you might not get your money if and when you win.
 So whatever you do make sure it's with an operator that is trusted and secure.

 If you're a provider of football betting (ie acting as a bookmaker), the Malaysian authorities will take a dim view of your operation and the penalties are much higher than for single punters.